“No good deed goes unpunished.”176Please respect copyright.PENANAXxvIJEMVDq

 The words struck harder than the anger would have.

 For the first time since the arena, she felt it—the imbalance.
 Not physical.
 Structural.
-He was speaking from a system that did not need her to agree in order to move her.
+He was speaking from a system that did not require her agreement to move her.

 She didn’t move.